Homelessness Act 2002

-The Homelessness Act 2002 is an Act of the Parliament of the United Kingdom.
+The Homelessness Act 2002 is an act of the Parliament of the United Kingdom.

 Provisions

-The act requires a multi-agency approach to the prevention of homelesness.
+The act requires a multi-agency approach to the prevention of homelessness.

 The act amended the Housing Act 1996 and sets out the duties owed by local housing authorities to someone who is homeless or threatened with homelessness.

 The act requires local authorities to expand their categories of homeless groups in priority need of housing to include: